NextSDS Logo

 Skin/Body

-Body protection requirements include overalls, PVC Apron, and a PVC protective suit if exposure is severe.
-When handling corrosive liquids, wear trousers or overalls outside of boots to avoid spills entering boots.
+Overalls.
+PVC Apron.
+PVC protective suit may be required if exposure severe.
+When handling corrosive liquids, wear trousers or overalls outside of boots, to avoid spills entering boots.

 09